-Héctor studied for an M.Sc. in Historic Preservation at the University of Pennsylvania, where he specialised in architectural conservation and restoration.
+Héctor studied for an M.Sc. in Historic Preservation at the University of Pennsylvania, where he specialised in architectural materials conservation and restoration.
 He has a B.EnvD. in Environmental Design-Architecture with a double major in History of the Americas, and a Post-Bachelor Certificate in Urban Studies from the University of Puerto Rico, Rio Piedras Campus.
 He also studied Conservation Science courses within Georgetown University and the Universitá degli Studi de Firenze.

 Héctor has worked in several architectural conservation and restoration projects at Quinn Evans, the National Center for Preservation Technology and Training (NCPTT), and the Historic American Building Survey at the U.S. Department of the Interior, and the Office of the Architect of the Capitol as a Córdova-Fernós Fellow in Washington D.C.
 He also served as Editorial Assistant for Change Over Time, the international journal on conservation and the built environment published by the University of Pennsylvania Press.

-He has received several awards for his commitment as an emerging architectural conservator and educator from several renowned institutions, including The Carpenters’ Company of the City and County of Philadelphia; the first the oldest extant craft guild in the United States founded in 1724; the University of Pennsylvania, the Philadelphia Chapter of the Society of Architectural Historians, the Association for Preservation Technology International (APTI), the National Trust for Historic Preservation and the Puerto Rico Chapter of the American Institute of Architects (AIA).
+He has received several awards for his commitment as an emerging architectural conservator and educator from several renowned institutions, including The Carpenters’ Company of the City and County of Philadelphia; the first the oldest extant craft guild in the United States founded in 1724; the University of Pennsylvania, the Philadelphia Chapter of the Society of Architectural Historians, the Association for Preservation Technology International (APTI), the National Trust for Historic Preservation and the Puerto Rico and Florida/Caribbean Chapters of the American Institute of Architects (AIA).